chazzka/clanekforest/clanek.md

 jak popsat konstrukci stromu abychom vysvetlili propagaci ranges a subspace?

+vertices are Hyperrectangles
+pokud bod padne do hyperrectangle

 Let us construct the decision tree such that:
 -  leaves (external vertices) $L \subseteq V$contain the possibility space $R$ and a subset $D$ of all datapoints, such that $D = \{d; d \in R \}$.